howest-mct/2023-2024-projectone-ctai-yahyasultanch/Docs/Feedforward.md

 This is the feedback on my questions.

-- Feedback 1: gave new suggestions for how to move servo motor and make flap-like system
+- Feedback 1: gave new suggestions for how to move servo motor and make flap-like system for platform